rfjakob/cshatag/README.md

        -qq         quiet2 mode - only report <corrupt> files and errors

 EXAMPLES
-       Check  all  regular  files  in  the file tree below the current working
+       Check  all regular files in the file tree below the current working di‐
-       directory:
+       rectory:
        # cshatag -qq -recursive .
        Errors like corrupt files will be printed to stderr.
 Run without "-qq" to see progress output.